viamrobotics/docs/static/include/components/camera-sample.md

 This reads a single image from a [camera](/components/camera/) called "camera0" on the robot.

 The following example assumes you have a camera called `camera0` configured as a component of your robot.
-If your camera has a different name, change the `name` in the example.
+If your camera has a different name in the Viam app, change the `name` in the example.

 {{< tabs >}}
 {{% tab name="Python" %}}